Zig-Zag Modules: Cosheaves and K-Theory: Introduction

 \subsubsection{K-theory of Zig-Zag Modules}

-In Section \ref{sect:ktheory}, we define and compute K-theory of persistence modules.
-To describe the K-theory of persistence modules valued in the category of sets, we use the theory of Zakharevich's assemblers.
-For modules valued in $\Vect$, we use Waldhausen's $S_\bullet$ construction of K-theory.
+In Section \ref{sect:ktheory}, we define and compute K-theory of persistence modules, viewed as constructible cosheaves on a stratified parameter space.
+We use Waldhausen's $S_\bullet$ construction of K-theory.
 A key input is \emph{additivity}, in this case with respect to strata.
-For instance, in the case that our parameter space is one-dimensional, e.g., monotone or zig-zag persistence, the group $K_0$ is the free abelian group on the strata of parameter space (Theorems \ref{thm:set} and \ref{thm:bigOplus}).
+For instance, in the case that our parameter space is one-dimensional, e.g., monotone or zig-zag persistence, the group $K_0$ is the free abelian group on the strata of parameter space (Theorems \ref{thm:bigOplus} and \ref{thm:set}).
+This result is true for both $\Vect$ valued modules and modules valued in pointed sets.

 The higher K-groups do not vanish but rather are given by the algebraic K-theory of fields and/or the sphere spectrum.
 In forthcoming work, we aim to interpret these higher K-groups as arising from data.